igomezv/igomezv.github.io/index.md

 <img src="https://igomezv.github.io/assets/img/isidro2.jpg" width="180" height="180">

 <p>
-  My research interests are Deep Learning, Bayesian inference, and exoplanets and cosmology.
-I enjoy writing short stories, and Python code.
+  My research interests include deep learning, Bayesian inference, and astrophysics.
+I enjoy writing short stories and Python code.
 </p>

 <p>
-I am currently a postdoctoral researcher at the <a href="https://www.unige.ch/sciences/astro/en/">Department of Astronomy</a> of the University of Geneva and, previously at the <a href="https://www.fis.unam.mx/">ICF-UNAM</a>.
+I am an <a href="https://aihub.csic.es/allies-cofund-big-data-analysis-techniques-applied-to-simulated-data-for-the-preparation-of-the-space-mission-plato/">MSCA COFUND Postdoctoral Fellow – ALLIES Program</a>, based at the Instituto de Astrofísica de Andalucía (IAA-CSIC), with a joint affiliation to the Instituto de Ciencias del Espacio (ICE-CSIC).
+Previously, I held postdoctoral research positions at the <a href="https://www.unige.ch/sciences/astro/exoplanets/team/scientific-collaborators/gomez-vargas-isidro">Department of Astronomy</a> of the University of Geneva and at the <a href="https://www.fis.unam.mx/directorio/1333/isidro-strong-gomez-strong-vargas">Instituto de Ciencias Físicas (ICF-UNAM)</a>.
 </p>